 The plugin has a

 yearly review exclude staff setting.
-It is enabled by default.
-When enabled, staff members are excluded from the users section and topics created by staff are excluded from the topics section.
+It is enabled by default so that staff members are excluded from the users section and topics created by staff are excluded from the topics section.

 yearly review featured badge setting.
 A maximum of 15 badge users are displayed.
-If more than 15 users have been granted the badge, a link to the badge’s page is displayed.
+If more than 15 users have been granted this badge, a link to the badge’s page is displayed.
 If the

 yearly review featured badge is not configured, this section will not be displayed.

-If you don’t want to wait for the background job to be run, you can publish the topic from the rails console with:
+If you don’t want to wait for the background job, you can publish the topic from the rails console with:

 If you want to generate a report for a specific year just add